 Standing at only 20-feet high, Abrams Falls does anything but fall "short" of amazement.
 The water rushes over the rock formations in such depth and with great volume that a massive pool rests at the base of the fall.
 Located in beautiful Cades Cove, the trail leading to Abrams Falls is 5 miles roundtrip, offering moderate difficulty to hikers.

 Place of a Thousand Drips

 Rainy season means waterfall season in the Great Smoky Mountains.
-The Place of a Thousand Drips is hidden gem too miraculous to miss.
+The Place of a Thousand Drips is a hidden gem too miraculous to miss.
 After a heavy rain, drive into the Motor Nature Trail and slow down and look around you.
 Roaring Fork Motor Nature Trail experiences massive runoff water that is collected and distributed throughout this extravagant formation resulting in several thousand "drips".
 Streams of water scattered throughout hundreds of small channels create a massive waterfall formation visible throughout the entire trail drive.